siegerts/xiegerts.com/content/post/chrome-extension-oauth-web-auth-flow-firebase-google/index.md

 10. The flow is initiated with `chrome.identity.launchWebAuthFlow` and the `url` is set to the `authUrl` that we created.
 The `interactive` is set to `true` so that the user is prompted to sign in.
 The callback function will be called with the `redirectUrl` which will contain the authorization code that we need to exchange for an access token and refresh token.
 11. The `redirectUrl` is parsed using `URLSearchParams` to get the authorization code which is then used to exchange for an access token and refresh token.

+More information on the individual parameters can be found in the [Obtaining OAuth 2.0 access tokens](https://developers.google.com/identity/protocols/oauth2/javascript-implicit-flow#obtainingaccesstokens) documentation.

 ## Update the manifest.json

 The `manifest.json` will need to be updated to include the `identity` permission to